ThizThizzyDizzy/tree-feller/README.md

 Fore more specific configuration, allowed-trees should be set to a list of tree indexes, such as [0, 1, 2, 3, 4, 5] for the first 6 trees defined

 (you may need to set max-height higher as well)

-Note: You will need to adjust global and other trees' settings to allow for this- See "My Tool/Tree settings aren't working" under the FAQ

 ### You can define more than one tool or tree of the same type
 This is useful if you want OR behavior.
 In this example, a golden axe must have either unbreaking 1 or efficiency 2: